MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/admin/portal-cookies.md

 Power Apps portals also use cookies to store information for various purposes.
 The following table describes the cookies that Power Apps portals uses, and their lifetime.

 > [!IMPORTANT]
 > Cookies in portals can't be deactivated.
-Depending on business needs, you may consider adding a consent dialog for portal users through external scripts.
+If required, consider adding a consent dialog for portal users through external scripts.

 | Cookie name | Description | Lifetime |
 | - | - | - |